 A highly decorated captain in the U.S. Army, Luis Montalván never backed down from a challenge during his two tours of duty in Iraq.
 After returning home from combat, however, his physical wounds and crippling post-traumatic stress disorder began to take their toll.
 He wondered if he would ever recover.

-Then Luis met Tuesday, a sensitive golden retriever trained to assist the disabled.
-Tuesday had lived among prisoners and at a home for troubled boys, and he found it difficult to trust in or connect with a human being--until Luis.
+Then Luis met Tuesday, a sensitive golden retriever trained to assist people with disabilities.
+Tuesday had lived among prisoners and at a home for troubled boys, and he found it difficult to trust in or connect with a human being–until Luis.

 Until Tuesday is the story of how two wounded warriors, who had given so much and suffered the consequences, found salvation in each other.
 It is a story about war and peace, injury and recovery, psychological wounds and spiritual restoration.
 But more than that, it is a story about the love between a man and dog, and how, together, they healed each other’s souls.